AdityaGarg8/git-credential-email/README.md

 ### Outlook

+#### Using the SMTP server

+Microsoft Outlook accounts can send emails using two methods.
+First is their SMTP server, which is similar to what most email providers use.
+Second is Microsoft Graph API.
+These instructions are in case you want to use the SMTP server.

 - Similar to Gmail, we need to get a refresh token for Outlook as well.
 For that run:

   ```bash